Scotlands and Bushbury Hill

 About the Big Local area

-The area was in the top 10 most deprived in England, with children particularly affected (MHCLG, 2019a; 2019b).
+The area was in the top 10 per cent most deprived in England, with children particularly affected (MHCLG, 2019a; 2019b).
 Compared to other Wolverhampton neighbourhoods, there were lower levels of employment (ONS, 2022b) and a higher proportion of residents claiming out-of-work benefits support (DWP, 2024a; 2024b).
 Residents were experiencing challenges with mental and physical health (MHCLG 2019c) and some parts of the area had a reputation for crime (Police UK, 2024).
 However, the area had many established and active community organisations and groups, which delivered activities and gave residents a sense of local pride.

 How the Big Local area approached delivery